netdata/netdata/docs/monitor/configure-alarms.md

 > metrics from the **used** dimension and calculates the **average** of all those metrics in a **percentage** format,
 > using a **% unit**.
 The entity performs this lookup **every minute**.
 >
-> If the average RAM usage percentage over the last 1 minute is **more than 80%**, the entity triggers a warning alarm.
+> If the average RAM usage percentage over the last 1 minute is **more than 80%**, the entity triggers a warning alert.
-> If the usage is **more than 90%**, the entity triggers a critical alarm.
+> If the usage is **more than 90%**, the entity triggers a critical alert.

 When you finish writing this new health entity, [reload Netdata's health configuration](#reload-health-configuration) to see it live on the local dashboard or Netdata Cloud.